mlabieniec/chatgpt-desktop/README.md

 * Works on any platform (mac, windows, and browser)
 * Use your own Openai.com API Key
 * Multiple chat rooms for organizing data
+* Images are stored locally in user pictures directory
 * Download AI responses as Image and Markdown

 **Give it a ⭐ if you liked it 😜**